drmshakeel/drmshakeel.github.io/_news/announcement_3.md

 related_posts: false
 ---

-:scroll: 3 co-authored papers are accepted at [INTERSPEECH 2023](https://interspeech2023.org)
+:scroll: Three co-authored papers have been accepted at [INTERSPEECH 2023](https://interspeech2023.org)